 exFAT (Extended File Allocation Table) is the file system optimized for flash drives.
 It’s designed to be a lightweight file system as FAT32 but with certain advantages over NTFS.

-Features: Like NTFS, exFAT has very large file size and partition size limits.
+Features: Like NTFS, exFAT has the very large file size and partition size limits.
 This means you can store files that are larger than 4 GB apiece on a flash drive or SD card if it’s formatted with exFAT. exFAT is a strict upgrade over FAT32 and should be the best choice for external drives where you want a lightweight file system without FAT32’s file size limits.

 Compatibility: exFAT is also more compatible than NTFS.
 Works with all versions of Windows.
 While Mac OS X includes only read-only support for NTFS, Macs offer full read-write support for exFAT. exFAT drives can be accessed on Linux by installing the appropriate software.